Kaens/audio1sg/README.md

 # audio1sg
- The comprehensive tracker and retro music format detection script for Detect-it-Easy (https://github.com/horsicq/Detect-It-Easy)
+ The comprehensive tracker/retro/exotic music format detection script for Detect-it-Easy (https://github.com/horsicq/Detect-It-Easy)

 Even counting how many formats it covers would be tiring, but basically I've been working over the entirety of http://modland.com/pub/modules/ .